~8 min read

 Political position is constitutive

-GROUNDWORK refuses to host initiatives whose explicit purpose is racism, dehumanization, or authoritarian capture.
-This is a constitutive limit of the infrastructure, not a moderation preference.
+We will not host initiatives whose explicit purpose is racism, dehumanization, or authoritarian capture.
+This is not a moderation preference.
+It is a foundational limit of the infrastructure — written into the cornerstone, not subject to the next vote.

 - 15